 For his part, Casadevall steers towards the middle ground, and worries that if society overreacts against gain-of-function research, the field might become over-regulated, and then the experiments will never get done.
 “Not all pathogens have the same pandemic potential,” he says.
 “And it would be really good if humanity knew which ones are more dangerous.”

 UPDATE: An earlier version of this piece incorrectly suggested that evolutionary biologist Jesse Bloom believed gain-of-function experiments being conducted in the Soviet Union might have caused the 1977 global epidemic of H1N1 flu.
 Bloom never said this, and the reference has been removed.
+The piece also incorrectly referred to HHS’s oversight system for funding research on potential pandemic pathogens as PC30.
+It is P3CO.

 Charles Schmidt is a recipient of the National Association of Science Writers’ Science in Society Journalism Award.
 His work has appeared in Science, Nature Biotechnology, Scientific American, Discover Magazine, and The Washington Post, among other publications.